krecicki/conscious-ai-chat/README.md

 # Achieving true original thought in artificial intelligence is a complex and currently unsolved challenge.
-Let's model those.

 ### Creativity and combinatorial thinking: